Menu Cost Calculator

 Industry Standards for Food Costing

-- The remaining 65% to 75% should cover labor, overhead, and profit
+- The other 65% to 75% should be for labor, overhead and profit.”

 Example: